SEAGuide

 This funky little bistro on Beacon Hill is the best spot in town for sparkling wine, whether you casually enjoy bubbles or your phone’s lock screen is currently the French countryside.
 Their brunch menu is a fantastic accompaniment to all of that carbonated grape juice, even if you only split an order of tempura-battered cream puffs and a round of passionfruit champagne punches.
 You won’t find three-egg breakfasts or pancake stacks here.
 Instead, you’ll find braised duck benedict with perfect poached eggs and tangy hoisin butter, griddled garam masala-kicked bread pudding with serious pumpkin spice energy (PSE), and our favorite dish, a custardy-crispy roasted cauliflower frittata.
 Not everyone in town is in on this place yet, so waltz right in to secure a table.
 Or make a reservation online.

-After Phở Bắc Sup Shop moved out of a wooden boat located in their parking lot, it was mostly deserted for years.
-Now, they’ve reopened the rickety little ship solely to serve Vietnamese fried chicken rice and waffles—a dynamic duo we’ve replayed in our minds over and over again like the Napoleon Dynamite dance sequence.
+This rickety little ship solely serves Vietnamese fried chicken rice and waffles—a dynamic duo we’ve replayed in our minds over and over again like the Napoleon Dynamite dance sequence.
 The fried cornish hens are super moist, blasted with sizzled garlic, and topped with a crackly glazed exterior.
-On the side, there’s yellow rice, an optional runny egg (exercise that option), a refreshing chrysanthemum greens salad, and phở broth for sipping.
+On the side, there’s yellow rice, an optional runny egg (exercise that option), chrysanthemum greens, and phở broth.
 That’d be enough for the brunch of the century, but then they go and add crisp-and-fluffy pink pineapple waffles with salted whipped coconut and a peanut sesame crumble.
 Pair it all with stiff-and-sweet iced coffees, and we can’t think of a better early weekend lunch.
 Despite being seemingly small from the outside, the boat has plenty of four-tops where you can kick back with friends on a Sunday.

 For an easy special occasion brunch, or a daytime date powered by natural wine and herbs de Provence-infused omelettes, Fremont’s Le Coin is the French bistro you should seek out.
 Covered in a velvety mustard seed polka-dotted hollandaise, their eggs benedict with smoky thick-cut ham and a side of potatoes fried to the ideal shade of Pantone 18-0940 TCX is pretty mandatory.
 So is a round of mini apple fritters.
 But their breakfast sandwich, layered with pork belly, peppery arugula, pepperoncini, fresh radish, and runny fried eggs on a big seedy bun is great, too.